alexwong10/alexwong10.github.io/README.md

+## Welcome to Cheung Wong's Pages

 Cheung Wong (pronounced as Xiang HUANG in Mandarian) is studying in Nanjing University.
 His research interests are natural language processing, software engineering and AI's fairness.

 This page is yet not a typical programmer's page.
-It serves as a record his normal life.
+It serves as a record of his normal life.
 Mainly three topics will be covered.

 ### Coding

-Most related to his study and work, this blog is about algorithms learning, programming practice and paper reproduction.
+Perhaps most pertinent to his study and work, this blog is about algorithm learning, programming practice and paper reproduction.

 - How to crack tree traversal problem?
 - What happened when we say an NLP software is unfair?